-Last week at soft play my friend and I got onto the subject of verrucas.
+It all started last week at soft play my friend and I got onto the subject of verrucas.
 Nice.
 Specifically, how to get rid of verrucas for good.
-This isn’t the first time I’ve had this conversation either so I thought I’d write this post on how I healed my daughter’s verrucas for good using an age-old home remedy.
+This isn't the first time I've had this conversation so I thought I'd write this post on how I healed my daughter's verrucas for good using an age-old home remedy.
 This method worked so well I recommend it to everyone who asks me how to get rid of verrucas.
-Whether you a natural soul like me, preferring to avoid big pharma or just aren’t feeling a painful freeze treatment this method could be for you.
+Whether you a natural soul like me, preferring to avoid big pharma or just aren't feeling a painful freeze treatment this method could be for you.
 Even deep stubborn verrucas can succumb using one simple ingredient from your kitchen cupboard and a few supplies from your bathroom and toolbox!
 Intrigued?
 Well, lets dive in!

 The mainstream treatments are creams or freezing.
 Creams often require ongoing applications over a number of weeks or months and are known for their limited success rates.
 Freezing, on the other hand, can be quite painful and doesn't always work the first time.
 Not to mention the loooong waiting times for doctors appointments.
 You can save yourself all this hooha and treat your verruca at home first using items from your kitchen cupboards and DIY box!